Sulfur: Metalloproteins and inorganic cofactors

-Metalloproteins — in which the active site is a transition metal ion (or metal-sulfide cluster) often coordinated by sulfur atoms of cysteine residues — are essential components of enzymes involved in electron transfer processes.
+Metalloproteins—in which the active site is a transition metal ion (or metal-sulfide cluster) often coordinated by sulfur atoms of cysteine residues—are essential components of enzymes involved in electron transfer processes.
 Examples include plastocyanin (Cu2+) and nitrous oxide reductase (Cu–S).
 The function of these enzymes is dependent on the fact that the transition metal ion can undergo redox reactions.
 Other examples include many zinc proteins, as well as iron–sulfur clusters.
 Most pervasive are the ferrodoxins, which serve as electron shuttles in cells.
-In bacteria, the important nitrogenase enzymes contains an Fe–Mo–S cluster and is a catalyst that performs the important function of nitrogen fixation, converting atmospheric nitrogen to ammonia that can be used by microorganisms and plants to make proteins, DNA, RNA, alkaloids, and the other organic nitrogen compounds necessary for life.
+In bacteria, the important nitrogenase enzymes contain an Fe–Mo–S cluster and is a catalyst that performs the important function of nitrogen fixation, converting atmospheric nitrogen to ammonia that can be used by microorganisms and plants to make proteins, DNA, RNA, alkaloids, and the other organic nitrogen compounds necessary for life.

+Sulfur is also present in molybdenum cofactor.

+Sulfate

 Deficiency

-In humans methionine is an essential amino acid, cysteine is conditionally essential and may be synthesized from non-essential serine (sulfur donator would be methionine in this case).
+In humans methionine is an essential amino acid; cysteine is conditionally essential and may be synthesized from non-essential serine via sulfur salvaged from methionine.
+Sulfur deficiency is uncommon due to the ubiquity of cysteine and methionine in food.

-Dietary deficiency rarely happens in common conditions.
-Artificial methionine deficiency is attempted to apply in cancer treatment, but the method is still potentially dangerous.

-There is a rare fatal genetic disease connected with sulfite oxidase impairment an enzyme metabolizing sulfur-containing amino acids.
+Isolated sulfite oxidase deficiency is a rare, fatal genetic disease caused by mutations to sulfite oxidase, which is needed to metabolize sulfites to sulfates.